Loading…

 Flexible PVC adhesive

-Adiseal is a robust and flexible adhesive specifically formulated for bonding PVC and numerous other plastics.
-While it excels in creating strong bonds on PVC materials, it is important to note that it is not suitable for some plastics like polypropylene or polyethylene.
-To achieve the utmost bond strength, ensuring the thorough cleanliness of both surfaces is of utmost importance.
-Adiseal proves to be an excellent choice for PVC cladding, PVC trunking, PVC pipes, and various other items that require a strong and flexible PVC adhesive solution.
+Adiseal is a robust and flexible adhesive perfect for PVC and other plastics, delivering strong bonds with PVC materials.
+Note that it may not be suitable for certain plastics like polypropylene, polyurethane or polyethylene.
+For maximum bond strength, thorough surface cleaning is essential.
+Adiseal is an excellent option for applications like PVC cladding, PVC trunking, PVC pipes, and other items demanding a robust and flexible PVC adhesive solution.

 Flexible wood adhesive